openlattice/openlattice-help-site-old/_guides/search.md

 ---
 layout: page
-title: Searching Entity Sets
+title: How to search for data in your datasets
-description: Search for data in your Entity Sets.
+description: Find datasets through the Catalog and search for data in your datasets.
 ---

 {% include video.html id="Zot_hiKe_gM" %}